scality/RestBlockDriver/README.md

 either the port it listens on, or the directory where the volumes are stored.

-Please keep in mind that as it is a minimal server script, it is not designed for performance, but for functional testing mostly.
+Please keep in mind that as it is a minimal server script, it is not designed for performance, but for functional testing.

-Remains to be done :
+Remaining Tasks :
 --------------------

   * Fault tolerance when more server (reset or timeout).